rackerlabs/design-system/_component_design/modal.md

 - The user **action is irreversible**, such as deleting a server or resetting an API key
 - You want the user to **enter required information** before continuing to work in an application

 Modals come in many forms, including alerts, login forms, and contact forms.
-A confirmation modal is a commonly used type of modal.
+A confirmation modal is a commonly used modal.

 ## Best practices

-Consider the following best practices when constructing a modal:
+Consider the following best practices when you construct a modal:

 - **Use modals sparingly** and only when the user must confirm an action before continuing, or when the cost of an error is very high.
 - Trigger a modal from a button, link, or other clickable item on the page.